cirediatpl/fluz-coding-challenge/README.md

 To solve this issue, I looped through values of 0-3 for the z-indices.
 Looping values in state or props (instead of growing indefinitely) is a good design practice.

+## Suggestions

+In order to view the outlines of the carousel container and the text container components, you may comment in the grey borders in Chrome's developer tools.
+For the elements with class names of "s3-carousel" and "column component", feel free to comment back in the following css style: ```border: 3px solid grey```

 ## Licensing
   React can be used by the conditions by the MIT License.
   **Resource:** [MIT License](https://opensource.org/licenses/MIT)